Ausangate Trek Tinqui 5 Days/ 4 Nights

 • Binoculars (if you have them)

-• Walking sticks lightweight aluminum (US$ 1.00 per day) (two sticks are recommended for tough hikes)
+• Walking sticks, lightweight aluminium (US$1.00 per day) (two sticks are recommended for challenging hikes)

-• Mule – US$ 15.00 per day: Most people carry their own backpack with up to 5-10kg.
-However, if you think that you will have too much luggage and you want a very light backpack (e.g. just a camera and water), then it is advisable that you hire an extra mule.
+• Mule – US$15.00 per day: Most people carry their own backpack with up to 5-10kg.
+However, if you think you will have too much luggage and want a very light backpack (e.g., just a camera and water), then you should hire an extra mule.

-• Full name as it is written in your passport (please include a scanned copy of your passport)
+• Full name as it is written in your passport (please include a scan copy of your passport)

 • Passport number